florian-beetz/bachelor-thesis/thesis.md

 ## JabRef Bibliography Manager

-JabRef is an open source bibliography reference manager using the standard LaTeX bibliography format BibTex as its native file format.
+JabRef is an open source bibliography reference manager using the standard LaTeX bibliography format BibTeX as its native file format.
 The project is hosted on GitHub^[https://github.com/JabRef/jabref] and currently has over 200 contributors and around 140,000 lines of Java code.

 **More info on JabRef: Begin of development?
 Wide adoption.
 JabRef Survey? etc.**

+**To do: this is also the place to include the high level architecture of JabRef**

 # Migrating JabRef to Java 9